METHODS

 Delving Deeper

-In short, reading is an individual and unique experience.
-With a more detailed understanding of students’ reading motivations, we chose to conduct co-design sessions as our first research method to explore students' individualized conceptions of social reading experiences.
+In short, although students' motivations to engage in leisure reading differ, there is an openness to engage in it should the opportunity be "conducive of the activity".
+To investigate this further, we chose to conduct co-design sessions as our first research method to explore students' individualized perceptions of social reading as a possible intervention.

 Co-design is a research method that harnesses the user’s creativity and experience to co-create initial prototypes and design ideations.
 We did such via mood-boards to gain a holistic understanding of themes included in the individuals’ reading experience.
 With 9 participants, we facilitated empathy-building and co-created solutions during the design process.